hasura/graphql-engine/docs/graphql/manual/hasura-cli/hasura_metadata_diff.rst

 (PREVIEW) Show changes between two different sets of Hasura metadata.
-By default, shows changes between exported metadata file and server metadata.
+By default, it shows changes between the exported metadata file and server metadata.

 ::